nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 - 5a.
-The given id is invalid.
+The given projectId is invalid.

   - 5a1.
 HRConnect shows an error message.